-simplesabley, The Novelist
+simplesabley, The Journeyman Scrivener

 Ciara's life has never been anything worth cherishing, until she participates in a game that changes everything.

 Special thanks to Corgi for beta testing, you're the best!

 Update 12/26/18:Changed good ending perameters so that the requirements make more sense.

 Update 6/25/19:Fixed a script error where the judge did not properly acknowledge a player's choice.

 P.S.
 There is more than one ending.
 If you haven't found more than one, then you have not tried "literally" everything.

 When a young family moves into the sleepy little town of Daphne, they find themselves in a virtual utopia.
 The small cottage they move into is lovely, but not so old that it has problems.
 The people are all friendly, a close knit town with a population of only 300.
 Both of the family's daughters begin to make friends in their new school and the husband and wife find themselves entranced with the romantic scenery.

 But, if something is too good to be true, it probably is.

 BerkaZerka & Aman